CICA Working Groups

 • Lobby with national and subnational governments, communities and stakeholders;

-This working group is managed by Michel DEMARRE, SEFI Director General, Vice-president of the Europe – International Commission of the French Federation of Public Works (FNTP), European International Contractors (EIC) Past President.
+This working group is managed by Michel DEMARRE, former SEFI Director General, Vice-president of the Europe – International Commission of the French Federation of Public Works (FNTP), European International Contractors (EIC) Past President.

 The absence of a pipeline of infrastructure projects in the developing and emerging countries and the too many projects that fail are due to the lack of preparation of the projects.